ibm-cloud-docs/AnalyticsEngine/data-engine-metastore.md

 {{site.data.keyword.sqlquery_notm}} supports creating instances for different endpoints(location).
 Within an instance, different IBM Cloud Object Storage buckets are created to store data.
 The data buckets can be created for different end points(region).
 The endpoints for the data engine instance(thrift) and the data bucket are different.
 Ensure that you select the correct endpoints that are supported by the system.\
 • For more information about the applicable endpoint(thrift) for your region while creating instance, see [Thrift endpoint](https://cloud.ibm.com/docs/sql-query?topic=sql-query-hive_metastore#hive_compatible_client).\
-• For more information on the currently supported data engine endpoints, see [Data engine endpoints](https://cloud.ibm.com/docs/sql-query?topic=sql-query-overview#endpoints)
+• For more information on the currently supported data engine endpoints, see [Data engine endpoints](#aeendpoints).
 {: important}

 ### **Storing data in Cloud Object Storage**